Bachelor Honours Classes

 Students following the Honours College programme are required to take at least one Bachelor Honours Class as part of their Honours track.
 However third-year Bachelor students who are not following the Honours College Programme are also welcome to register for Bachelor Honours Classes.
 All you need is sufficient time and motivation to follow an Honours Class on top of your regular studies.

 Students of TU Delft and the Erasmus University Rotterdam can also follow Bachelor Honours Classes at Leiden University.
 You don’t need to be an Honours College student at your own university to do so.

 You can choose from a selection of around 40 different Bachelor Honours Classes.
 The selection changes each year due to the up-to-date and topical nature of the issues covered.

 You can follow Bachelor Honours Classes either in the first semester, second semester or during the summer.
 Honours College students can decide at what point in their Honours track they want to follow an Honours Class.
-In general, the best time to follow a Bachelor Honours Class is during the third year of your Bachelor programme.
+In general, the best time to follow a Bachelor Honours Class is during the second year or the first semester of the third year.

 Study credits and certificates

 Bachelor Honours Classes are worth 5ECs.
 These are extra-curricular study credits, not elective credits.
 In other words, they cannot be counted towards the credit requirement for your degree programme.*